VoZeS/NautilusStudios-ProjectII_RPG/README.md

   * WASD: Move Characters
   * Mouse: Left click for menu navigation and choosing options
-  * Mouse: Right click in hability tree to see descriptions
+  * Mouse: Right click in combat attacks to see descriptions

 ## DEBUG FEATURES: